redimp/otterwiki/otterwiki/help_admin.md

 Please note that this neither changes any edit history nor prevents the user from signing up again.

+### Sidebar Preferences

+The Sidebar can be configured to display the Page Index in different modes.
+You can display pages and directories either alphabetical, or with directories first, or only the directories.
+Alternatively you choose to not display the Page Index at all.

 ### Content and Editing Preferences

 Per default An Otter Wiki requires users to add commit messages when updating a